KarmitP98/portfolio-next-v1/README.md

 # Portfolio Next.js Application

-This is a personal portfolio web application built with [Next.js](https://nextjs.org/).
-It showcases projects, skills, and contact information, providing an interactive and modern way to present your professional profile online.
-The application is styled with SCSS modules and integrates with Firebase for backend services.
+This is the personal portfolio web application for **Karmit Patel** from [karmitp.com](https://karmitp.com), built with [Next.js](https://nextjs.org/).
+Karmit is a Frontend Developer & UI/UX Designer based in Toronto, Canada.
+The application provides an interactive and modern way to present professional profile, projects, skills, and services online.

+## About This Application

+This portfolio website is the source code for [karmitp.com](https://karmitp.com), a single-page application (SPA) that features a smooth scrolling navigation system with multiple sections:

+- **Hero Section**: Introduction with professional title and call-to-action
+- **About Section**: Personal background and professional journey
+- **Technologies Section**: Showcases expertise in Angular, React, Vue.js, and other technologies
+- **Services Section**: Highlights Frontend Development and UI/UX Design services
+- **Projects Section**: Displays featured projects including Snazzy Chat and Shoppers Land
+- **Contact Section**: Interactive contact form with Firebase integration for message storage

+The application emphasizes modern web development practices with accessibility features, SEO optimization through structured data (JSON-LD), and a responsive design that works seamlessly across all devices.

 ## Features

-- Responsive, modern design
-- Project and service showcase
+- **Responsive Design**: Modern, mobile-first design that adapts to all screen sizes
+- **Smooth Scrolling Navigation**: Section-based navigation with active tab highlighting
-- Contact form
+- **Interactive Contact Form**: Firebase-powered contact form with toast notifications
-- Firebase integration
+- **SEO Optimized**: Comprehensive meta tags and structured data (JSON-LD) for better search engine visibility
+- **Accessibility**: ARIA labels, semantic HTML, and keyboard navigation support
+- **Performance**: Optimized images with Next.js Image component and lazy loading
-- Built with TypeScript and SCSS modules
+- **Type Safety**: Built with TypeScript for type-safe development
+- **Modular Styling**: SCSS modules for component-scoped styling
+- **Firebase Integration**: Backend services for contact form message storage
+- **Loading Animations**: Custom loading curtain with animated cube loader

 ## Getting Started